August 26-28, 2020

 Submission Guidelines: SEAA 2020 encourages the submission of full research papers (maximum 8 pages), short papers and tool demo papers (maximum 4 pages), and posters.
-Papers must contain original unpublished work, describe significant novel contributions, and provide evidence on the validation of results.
+Papers follow a single-blinded reviewing process and must contain original unpublished work, describe significant novel contributions, and provide evidence on the validation of results.
 In particular, reports on industrial applications are welcome.

 Submissions URL: https://easychair.org/conferences/?conf=seaa2020 (choose Software Analytics: Mining Software Open Datasets and Repositories track when submitting)

 Conference Publishing Services (CPS) will publish accepted papers in the conference proceedings and the proceedings will be submitted to the IEEE Xplore Digital library and indexing services.